spswanz/spswanz.github.io/index.md

 How do I change the ordering of links on the nav bar anyway?
 I have a nav.html in my includes folder but it's empty.
 Well, I did try and copy from Fred's Github repo, but not successfully.
 (I did manage to change the footer.html in the includes folder so I know I'm using includes properly).

 Yay!
 Figured out how to add posts to assignments tab instead.
-Except why is it not loading my third post?
-It's named properly and in posts folder.

 What do I want on my home page anyway?